Apply for a Compass Grant More Info

 Some of the most successful exporters are innovative small- and medium-sized businesses (which account for 98 percent of U.S. exporters).
 Businesses that export have faster-growing sales, create more jobs and are less likely to go out of business than non-exporting establishments.

-Export Delaware has received six State Trade Expansion Program (STEP) grant awards from the Small Business Administration.
-Nearly $935,000 of grant funds have been distributed to assist Delaware companies to enter and develop markets over the last several years.
+Received 6 State Trade Expansion Program (STEP) grant awards from the Small Business Administration.
+Over the last several years, nearly $935,000 of grant funds have been distributed to assist Delaware companies in entering and developing markets.

-Our experienced staff provides on-site guidance to businesses that are looking to explore export opportunities or to expand their current export activities to new markets.
+Our experienced staff provides on-site guidance to businesses looking to explore export opportunities or expand their current export activities to new markets.

-To date, we’ve organized 19 international business trips, and awarded over $1 million of STEP grant funds to support Delaware’s small businesses achieve new export sales.
-Read the personal testimonies from businesses we’ve worked with and learn how we can help your organization.
+To date, we’ve organized 19 international business trips and awarded over $1 million of grant funds to support Delaware’s small businesses in achieving new export sales.
+Read the personal testimonies from companies we’ve worked with and learn how we can help your organization.

 In 2015 Jeremy Dayton took his first business trip to Mexico with the State of Delaware.
 Since that trip, he’s returned to Mexico four times, and Polymer Technologies has developed several sizable customers there.
 Read how.